ionic-team/capacitor/site/docs-md/basics/using-plugins.md

 If you are willing and able to write a small amount of native code, you can quickly add your own native functionality and expose it as a Capacitor plugin by following the [Plugin Guide](/docs/plugins/).

+## Finding Plugins

-Thankfully, the community has built a number of plugins for various native functionality, and you can easily add them to your app.
+The community has built a number of plugins for various native functionality, and you can easily add them to your app.

+See our [Community Plugins](/docs/community/plugins/) list for some options.

-Capacitor also supports a wide range of Cordova plugins, so there are a lot to choose from.
+Capacitor also supports a wide range of [Cordova plugins](/docs/basics/cordova), so there are a lot to choose from.

 ## Installing Plugins